AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ok: updated package hellopackage
 ```

-You can easily verify your package is shared:
+Verify that your package is shared this way:

 `aio rt:package:get hellopackage`